 The Coordination body is encouraged to organize periodic meetings, ensuring timely planning and full involvement of Contracting Party members and the Secretariat of the Convention.

-[Meetings with the purpose of exchanging experiences every two/three years will be held, with the assistance and advice of the Secretariat of the Convention on Wetlands.
-The meetings should involve all members of the RRI and other relevant stakeholders (Ministries, Governmental Organizations, International Organization Partners (IOPs) to the Convention on Wetlands), other non-governmental organizations and civil society, universities, local communities and the private sector, as well as CEPA and STRP national focal points of the Convention.
-These meetings should be prepared and announced to the members of the initiative, and to the Secretariat of the Convention, in good time and with concrete objectives and expected results]
+The Coordination body is encouraged to organize meetings for the purpose of exchanging experiences ,which involve relevant stakeholders such as Ministries, Governmental Organizations, International Organization Partners (IOPs) to the Convention on Wetlands, other non-governmental organizations and civil society, universities, local communities and the private sector, as well as CEPA and STRP national focal points of the Convention.

 Effective partnerships with Convention IOPs and other relevant regional or global organisations should be promoted.
-The governing body should ensure that the planning of the yearly workplan and the strategic plan involves the relevant partners in the annual report submitted to the Secretariat.
+The coordination body shall develop annual workplan and its strategic plan in consultation with relevant partners.

 Chapter 5: Relation between the Secretariat of the Convention on Wetlands and the RRIs

-Effective and frequent communication and coordination between the RRI and the Secretariat is important.
-RRIs will ensure that the planning of the yearly workplan and the strategic plan involves the Ramsar Secretariat of the Convention along with other key stakeholders.
+Effective and frequent communication and coordination between the RRI and the Secretariat is important.RRIs shall be encouraged to invite the Secretariat at least once a year.

-For RRIs with a mandate to support World Wetlands Day, it is recommended they inform the Secretariat of the Convention about the relevant activities organised.
+For RRIs with a mandate to support World Wetlands Day, it is recommended to include the relevant activities organized to the Standing Committee in its annual report through the Secretariat.

-Chapter 6: The role of the RRIs to implement the Convention on Wetlands Strategic Plan
+Chapter 6: The role of the RRIs to implement the Convention on Wetlands Strategic Plan and CEPA

 The work programme of each RRI is aligned with the approved Strategic Plan of the Convention.
-The RRIs ensure that their documents are based upon implementing the Convention’s Strategic Plan.

-[The RRIs ensure that specific goals and targets of the Convention’s Strategic Plan are integrated in the annual workplans and RRI strategic plans, as well as clarifying in the annual reports how the initiative has contributed to meeting the goals/targets].

-[RRIs that have not contributed effectively to achieving the targets of the Strategic Plan in as given triennium will be reminded by the Standing Committee of the possibility of not being endorsed as RRIs in the succeeding triennium, if they fall short of the requirements].
+RRIs that implement their workplan ineffectively in given triennium will be reminded by the Standing Committee of the possibility of not being endorsed as RRIs in the succeeding triennium.

 RRIs are encouraged to include specific activities related to CEPA in the annual work programme and/or projects.
-RRIs are invited to ask different kinds of CEPA experts for advice regarding the works that are related to specific goals and targets of the Convention’s Strategic Plan and also to investigate if there are lessons learnt by other RRIs or Contracting Parties having similar wetland conditions or if there are CEPA tools/information that can be re-cycled or slightly adapted, instead of starting their CEPA activities from scratch.
+RRIs are invited to ask different kinds of CEPA experts for advice and investigate if there are lessons learnt by other RRIs or Contracting Parties having similar wetland conditions.

 Chapter 7: Financing of the RRIs